The Poem of the Man-God: Criticism

+and will be reversed.
+All three authors were on the Index, but Rosmini was later beatified and Kowalska was declared a saint.

 Popular culture

-Italian film maker Andrea Carabelli made a film about the betrayal of Jesus by Judas Iscariot based on the narrative of Maria Valtorta's book.
-The film was called "Io sono Giudas" (I am Judas) and was screened in theaters around Italy 2021-2023.
+Italian film maker Andrea Carabelli made a film about the betrayal of Jesus by Judas Iscariot based on the narrative of Maria Valtorta's work.
+The film was called "Io sono Giudas" (I am Judas) and was screened in theaters around Italy 2021–2023.

-Maria Valtorta's book was one of the three topics covered by the film "Miracles : La science face à l'inexplicable" (Miracles: Science faces the unexplainable) made by the French film maker Pierre Barnerias.
+Maria Valtorta's Poem was one of the three topics covered by the film "Miracles : La science face à l'inexplicable" (Miracles: Science faces the unexplainable) made by the French film maker Pierre Barnerias.
 It was shown in cinemas around France in 2023.

-Armando Pierucci, a Franciscan friar and musician, told Il Resto Del Carlino that he composed 4 musical pieces for the saxophone and organ based on 4 episodes in Valtorta's book.
+Armando Pierucci, a Franciscan friar and musician, told Il Resto Del Carlino that he composed 4 musical pieces for the saxophone and organ based on 4 episodes in Valtorta's work.

-He said someone had gifted him the book in the 1970's and it had become the "guidebook to his life" for 50 years.
+He said someone had gifted him the book in the 1970s and it had become the "guidebook to his life" for 50 years.

 The music was to be performed on October 4, 2024 at the San Giovanni Battista church in Pesaro.